-It's not uncommon for surgery to play a role in our lives, either as patients or as caretakers -- and that goes for the pets in our lives as well as the humans.
+It's not uncommon for surgery to play a role in our lives, either as patients or as caretakers -- including the pets in our lives.
 When your beloved pet needs surgery, you want to know that that he's in expert, caring hands.
 You can obtain that peace of mind by entrusting your best friend to any veterinarian here at Georgesville Road Animal Hospital.

 Skilled Anesthesia and Surgical Care From Your Veterinarian

 Your veterinarian at Georgesville Road Animal Hospital will place your place under general anesthesia.
 This is a necessary step that is taken with great care, from choosing the right anesthetic substance and dosage level to monitoring vital signs throughout the surgery.

 Once your pet is sufficiently awake to be brought home, we will prescribe specific medications to aid in his post-operative recovery, from antibiotics (to prevent infection at the incision site) to anti-inflammatory drugs.
 We will also provide you with instructions on how to care your recuperating pet, from changing bandages to watching for signs of possible complications.
 Our combined efforts will help ensure that your pet enjoys the quickest, easiest recovery possible.